 - Property damage.
 In the event a defendant’s actions caused damage to the victim’s property as well as injury, the victim can sue for the cost of repairing or replacing that property.

-At Bode & Collins, we understand the significant toll a paralysis injury can take on victims and their families.
+At The Law Office of Chris Bode, we understand the significant toll a paralysis injury can take on victims and their families.
 We believe in putting our full range of capabilities at the disposal of our clients, and we do not shy away from intense litigation.

-Reach out to the Bode & Collins team if you or a loved one has suffered paralysis in Scottsdale or anywhere else in Arizona.
+Reach out to the The Law Office of Chris Bode if you or a loved one has suffered paralysis in Scottsdale or anywhere else in Arizona.
 We’ll review the details of your situation and let you know how we can help.